ailzy/Forcecasting-Using-Kernel-Learning/README.md

-# Kernel-Machine
+# Forcasting-Using-Kernel-Learning
-kernel machine.

-In this directory, we implement some regularized path algorithms for solving support vector regressions.
+In this directory, we implement a regularized path algorithm for solving support vector regressions using mutiple kernels;